blossm-network/toolbox/packages/lib/event_store/README.md

-Add events and hydrate aggregate roots from a big table store.
+Add events and hydrate aggregate roots from a big table store belonging to the domain.